 During the first quarter of 2018, we initiated a restructuring program to achieve cost synergies following the acquisition of GCA.
 We incurred the majority of our severance expense associated with this restructuring program in the first half of 2018.
-We expect to incur additional charges, primarily related to other project fees, as we continue to further integrate and consolidate our operational and financial processes to support the growth and capabilities of our shared services and operations.
+During 2019, we incurred an immaterial amount of severance and other expenses associated with our Healthcare reorganization.
 Additionally, we continue standardizing our financial systems and streamlining our operations by migrating and upgrading several key management platforms, including our human resources information systems, enterprise resource planning system, and labor management system.
 We also continue consolidating our real estate leases.
+As we continue to further integrate and consolidate our operational and financial processes to support the growth and capabilities of our shared services and operations, we expect to incur additional restructuring charges, primarily related to other project fees.